Intro & Quicklinks

 Elective Preferences will be shared through an Elective Preference Google Form.
 Students who would like to have a say in their elective preferences must complete this Elective Preference Form by June 1.

-Student schedules will be completed in draft form between May and June 2022 and as each grade level is completed, draft schedules will be sent to students and their families.
+Student schedules will be completed in draft form between May and June and within the month of July, students will be able to view their draft schedule within Synergy.
 Please note, these schedules are not final drafts as changes may need to occur over the summer.
 No elective change requests will be accepted until the Fall semester begins.

 Elective Changes may be requested in the designated time period at the start of the school year.
 Instructions will be given at that time.